 How to Make Shapes with Colorful Feathers

-This shapes activity with feathers provides hands-on discovery and sensory play.
-The feathers are soft and flexible, and can be easily lined up, overlapped, or counted and sorted.
+This shapes activity with feathers provides awesome play ideas.
+Feathers can easily be lined up, overlapped, counted and sorted by color.

-Kids can use feathers to form the shapes they know, or simply create new shapes and designs.
+- Kids can use feathers to form the shapes they know, or simply create new shapes and designs.

 - Use one color on a shape or a variety of colors.

 - Count the number of feathers needed to go around each shape.

 - Place feathers on a shape, remove them, then add them to another shape.
 Do you need more or less feathers for the other shape?

 - Fill the inside of the shape with feathers.
 How many feathers will fit?

 - Can you stack feathers one on top of the other?

 - Sort and count feathers by size and by color.

 - Glue feathers to a shape to make a picture you can save.